Yousluv/Maven-Toys-Sales-Analysis/README.md

 - product in each store at the current point in time(September 30th,2023)

 ## Data Preparation:
 The Dataset provided was in a CSV Format embedded in a zip file.
-The data was first extracted, Transformed and cleaned thoroughly by utilizing the Data-transformation capabilities of Power Query, before loading into Powerbi.
+The data was first extracted, Transformed and cleaned thoroughly by utilizing the Data-transformation capabilities of ***Power Query***, before loading into Powerbi.
 The data was examine for inconsistence, errors, null values, incorrect data type, spelling errors and maintain the integrity of the information, ensuring reliable insights and informed decision-making.
 ### Data profiling and cleaning
 Data profiling is crucial as it provides a comprehensive understanding of the quality, structure, and relationships within a dataset, ensuring that potential issues are identified early on.
 Cleaning the data is equally vital to enhance accuracy, eliminate inconsistencies,
 ## Data Model: